Embry–Riddle Aeronautical University, Prescott: Campus

 The 539 acre campus is located among Arizona's Bradshaw Mountain Range approximately 3 mi from Prescott's airport, Ernest A. Love Field.

 All campus life is centered in a 1 mile area.
 The university's campus in Prescott, Arizona is 100 mile north of Phoenix.
-The high-desert climate offers nearly 300 days of sunshine a year.
-The campus has an enrollment of about 2,600 students and is covered in north western terrain.
+The campus has an enrollment of about 3,200 students and is covered in north western terrain.

 Academic buildings

 The Aerospace Experimentation and Fabrication Building (AXFAB) holds a fabrication suite with a machine shop and two connected fabrication areas for senior design projects.
 The Material Science Lab and Materials Testing Lab are also housed in AXFAB, along with the Structures Lab and the Structural Dynamics Lab.
 The Space Systems lab houses a satellite ground station which operates on amateur radio bands as well as equipment to allow students to simulate attitude control of satellites.
 The Composites Lab enables students to fabricate composite parts and the Rapid Prototyping Lab contains stereo-lithography printers for student use.

 The King Engineering and Technology Center is where most of the electrical engineering and computer engineering classes occur.
 This building contains a design suite for autonomous vehicles and freshman engineering lab which allow students to build robots, lighter-than-air vehicles, and more.
 The control theory lab, digital circuits lab, and linear circuits lab all give students the hands-on experience in electronics.
 The power lab lets students design, fabricate, and test power electronics, and the senior design suite is a place for students to work on their capstone projects.

 The Tracy Doryland Wind Tunnel Laboratory contains an aerodynamics laboratory with four wind tunnels for undergraduate students' use.
 The thermal/fluid laboratory contains a water tunnel to demonstrate fluid flow.
 The propulsion lab has a micro-turbojet which is used to study advanced propulsion.

-The STEM Education Center and the Jim and Linda Lee Planetarium, which is the only planetarium in Arizona north of Phoenix, is used as a community outreach tool that houses state of the art lab space that is used by students as well as local middle and high school students in order to promote STEM related education.
+The STEM Education Center and the Jim and Linda Lee Planetarium is used as a community outreach tool that is used by students as well as local middle and high school students in order to promote STEM related education.

 Academic Complex I (AC1) houses faculty offices, computer and meteorology labs, two lecture halls and a number of classrooms.